FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 #### Response:

-A new token is returned in the `X-Subject-Token` header
+A new token is returned in the `X-Subject-Token` header:

 ```text
 HTTP/1.1 201 Created